timklapdor/csulx/_strategies/Choice-Within-Assessments.md

 #### Implementation

-For Assignment 1, each diverse team (3-5 students) chose a suitable topic and subtopics and the learning module was collaboratively created using a wiki (Wikispaces).
-Each student then chose a multimedia tool or tools and created a personal digital artefact to complement the learning module material.
+For Assignment 1, each diverse team (3-5 students) choose a suitable topic and subtopics and the learning module was collaboratively created using a wiki (Wikispaces).
+Each student will then choose a multimedia tool or tools and created a personal digital artefact to complement the learning module material.

 The Assignment 2 report was typically distributed to leadership within the school/institution and once again propelled this task into a professional realm.
 In effect it often prevented students from being too critical of what they saw (and were experiencing), encouraging facts and then synthesised discussion and some solutions via a proposed plan of improvement.